Frequently Asked Questions

 Farm camp is rain or shine, so it’s important to dress for the weather!
 In the event of a thunderstorm, we will be inside the barn.
 On hot days, we will be drinking lots of water and playing water games to keep cool.
 If we ever need to cancel camp due to extreme weather, we will let you know as soon as we can.

 Yes!
-Benedikt Dairy’s farm store is open to the public 7-7 every day of the year, with some seasonal access to the fields for U-pick flowers and berries.
+Benedikt Dairy’s farm store is open to the public from 9-6 every day of the year, with some seasonal access to the fields for U-pick flowers and berries.
 Stop by with the whole family to visit the calves!

 Although Benedikt Dairy sells fresh raw milk, campers won’t be consuming any unpasteurized dairy products, in accordance with state law.
+When we do use milk from the farm, we pasteurize it beforehand.
 You are more than welcome to buy a bottle of milk to try at home, though!

-Our ability to offer scholarships is unfortunately limited, but please don’t hesitate to contact us to see if anything can be arranged.
 We want to be able to offer this experience to as many kids as we can so that everyone can experience the magic of farm camp!
+With that in mind, we do have a limited number of scholarships available.
+Reach out to Lydia@novafarmschool.com for more information.

 Yes!
 We offer a 15% discount on additional weeks at farm camp if you are sending multiple children or signing up for multiple weeks.